-To launch a Help search at any time (no matter what is active on your screen), you can use the shortcut command "search Help for..." naming the word(s) you wish to search for.
+To launch a Help search at any time (no matter what is active on your screen), you can use the shortcut command "search Help for..." naming the word(s) to find.
 For instance, you could say "search Help for Firefox".
 Note that the search keywords you name in this command will be considered individually unless you put them in quotes: for instance, "Search Help for open-quote Dictation box close-quote."

-Note: Dragon also provides contextual help: from its dialog boxes, the Help button (or question-mark icon) or links take you directly to the relevant article in the Help.
+Dragon also provides contextual help: from its dialog boxes, a Help button, question-mark, or link take you directly to the relevant article in the Help.